 According to the Sun Life Canadian Health Index, financial stress ranks as the highest stress of the big four stresses – even higher than relationship stress, work stress, and health stress.
-In fact, a recent study showed that Canadians feared debt almost as much as they feared death.
+In fact, Canadians fear debt almost as much as they fear death.

 Those who have financial stress are more likely to report poor overall health and experience its negative effects at work and in personal relationships.
-Arguably even more serious is the spiralling effects created when mental health challenges and financial stress compound together.
+Arguably even more serious are the spiraling effects created when mental health challenges and financial stress compound together.

 Credit card debt